tehrandavis/TrajectoryEntropy.jl/README.md

 This is a Julia package that implements the trajectory entropy analysis method described in Calcagnì, Lombardi, and Sulpizio (2017): "Analyzing spatial data from mouse tracker methodology: An entropic approach" DOI 10.3758/s13428-016-0839-5.

+I've renamed this to Trajectory Entropy Analysis (as opposed to EMoT from the original authors) given you don't need to just do this with mouse trajectories.

 The code in this repository is a Julia implementation of the MATLAB code provided by the authors of the paper, which can be found [here](http://polorovereto.unitn.it/~antonio.calcagni/emot.html).

 ## Installation